Unpacking RAM, the Scarce Database of the EOS Blockchain

 BP Hardware Upgrade (Vertical Scaling)

 Another option to overcome RAM limitations is to simply add more RAM to the system.
-This is known as vertical scaling and has already been implemented by the Block Producers, who have voted to increase RAM supply by 1kb a block, or 64GB a year until a 128GB limit is reached.
+This is known as vertical scaling and has already been implemented by the Block Producers, who have voted to increase RAM supply by 1kb a block, or 64GB a year.
 This is still not enough for many dApps with complex data storage requirements to materialize on EOS.
 Moreover, as RAM increases, the costs of maintaining a block producing node rise, pricing out smaller BPs and harming network decentralization in the process

 In its current iteration, the RAM market is a major obstacle standing in the way of EOS reaching 1 million daily active users.
 Finding a solution for the prohibitive cost of RAM would open up the EOS blockchain for a rich set of complex, interactive dApps to materialize and scale.